bititude/ng2-mean/README.md

 # ng2-mean

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) on client side.
+A boilerplate for developing applications using Angular 2.0, Node.js, Express and MongoDB.This was generated with [angular-cli](https://github.com/angular/angular-cli) on client side.

 ## Development server

+Use `git clone git@github.com:bititude/ng2-mean.git` to clone the app to your local server.

+Navigate to your project directory and run `npm install`.

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 Server will be running on `http://localhost:9000/` connected to client using proxy service.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding